 THE COLLECTION.

 Time has, unfortunately, had its way with this charming old sculpture.
-It has number "2" in the exhibition catalogue "1000 ans de sculpture primitive espagnole/collection A. Laszlo when it was last exhibited at Galerie Jean-Francois Apesteguy, Deauville, 1969 in Paris.
-For more details, see catalogue-link here.
+It has number "2" in the exhibition catalog "1000 ans de sculpture primitive espagnole/collection A. Laszlo when it was last exhibited at Galerie Jean-Francois Apesteguy, Deauville, 1969 in Paris.
+For more details, see the catalog link here.

 2. "CHRist aux outrages"

-It could well be that this piece, that had number "3" in the 1969 catalogue, has been incorrectly attributed, I believe, and many have suggested that this is an early "Virgin en Majesté".
-Whether or not, this exquisite old piece had number "2" in the exhibition catalogue "1000 ans de sculpture primitive espagnole/collection A. Laszlo when it was last exhibited at Galerie Jean-Francois Apesteguy, Deauville, 1969 in Paris.
-For more details, see catalogue-link here.
+It could well be that this piece, which had the number "3" in the 1969 catalog, has been incorrectly attributed, I believe, and many have suggested that this is an early "Virgin en Majesté".
+Whether or not, this exquisite old piece had the number "2" in the exhibition catalog "1000 ans de sculpture primitive espagnole/collection A. Laszlo when it was last exhibited at Galerie Jean-Francois Apesteguy, Deauville, 1969 in Paris.
+For more details, see the catalog link here.

 3. Apostle

 Okay, so it might not be totally free from blemishes, but then several of the apostles are said to have been seriously badly treated, which I hope shall make this sort of ok.
-This seriously hard-done-by apostle had number "7" in the exhibition catalogue "1000 ans de sculpture primitive espagnole/collection A. Laszlo when it was last exhibited at Galerie Jean-Francois Apesteguy, Deauville, 1969 in Paris.
-For more details, see catalogue-link here.
+This seriously hard-done-by apostle had the number "7" in the exhibition catalog "1000 ans de sculpture primitive espagnole/collection A. Laszlo when it was last exhibited at Galerie Jean-Francois Apesteguy, Deauville, 1969 in Paris.
+For more details, see the catalog link here.

 4. Saint martin (from tours)